Fast, affordable Internet access for all.

 States will receive the funding directly and not through the FCC, as has worked in the past.
 The bill specifically says that when states award the grant money, they “may not exclude cooperatives . . . public or private utilities, public utility districts, or local governments from eligibility for such grant funds," which will allow states without restrictions on municipal networks to seriously consider investing in them.
 They discuss how this new structure will allow for more accountability and will prompt states to think critically about how to spend the funds.
 Schaffer, who helped shape the broadband piece of the infrastructure bill, talks about the conversations she’s having with communities across the state of Maine as they prepare to receive the funding, and how she is imploring them to think about future-proof solutions.

-This show is 26 minutes long and can be played on this page or via iTunes or the tool of your choice using this feed.
-You can listen to the interview on this page or visit the Community Broadband Bits page.
+This show is 26 minutes long and can be played on this page or via Apple Podcasts or the tool of your choice using this feed.

 We want your feedback and suggestions for the show-please e-mail us or leave a comment below.

 Listen to other episodes here or view all episodes in our index.
 See other podcasts from the Institute for Local Self-Reliance here.

 Thanks to Arne Huseby for the music.
 The song is Warm Duck Shuffle and is licensed under a Creative Commons Attribution (3.0) license.

 Peggy Schaffer: There's money coming, take a breath and figure out what it is you want for your community for the next 50 years because that's what you're going to be able to get.